How much salt is too much?

 Answer: To maintain heart health, it’s important to choose foods low in fat and cholesterol and watch the sodium in your diet.
 Table salt is comprised mostly of sodium chloride, and too much of it has been shown to cause high blood pressure, a serious condition that stresses both the heart and body.

-Recently, the American Heart Association changed its guidelines, recommending that people eat no more than 1,500 milligrams of sodium daily, down from 2,300 milligrams.
+Around 2010, the American Heart Association changed its guidelines, recommending that people eat no more than 1,500 milligrams of sodium daily, down from 2,300 milligrams.
 To put that into context, just a quarter teaspoon of salt contains 600 milligrams.

 Most sodium in our diets comes from packaged foods, sodas, and restaurant meals.
 For example, a single serving of reduced sodium tomato soup has 470 milligrams, nearly one-third of the daily recommendation.
 While some sodium is necessary for our bodies to function normally, it occurs naturally in many foods so we don’t need to worry about adding more of it to our diets.